Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Innovative Teaching Award

-This award recognizes excellence in andragogical (adult learning) innovation.
-In the context of this award, andragogical (adult learning) innovation may refer to a number of innovative practices, including but not limited to the innovative use of technology; innovative approaches to andragogy that support equity, diversity, inclusion, and accessibility; innovative practices for the Indigenization of curriculum and instruction; innovative assessment practices; and innovative approaches to student engagement.
+This award recognizes excellence in innovative practices, including but not limited to technology and innovation approaches that support equity, diversity, inclusion and accessibility.
+Approaches may also include innovative practices for the Indigenization of curriculum and instruction, including a focus on trades and pathways, innovative assessment practices, as well as innovative approaches to student engagement.

 Top